 Nothing says, “please stop crying” like a bag of gummy bears or lollipops.
 But unless you want an extreme sugar-high to become your next problem, you’re much better off packing healthy snacks (like Lil Bucks, for example) that provide your child with the nutrition they need—while also distracting them from their grumpy mood.

-Even though you’re on-the-go, be sure to never skip breakfast when traveling with children.
+Even though you’re on-the-go, be sure to never skip breakfast when traveling with kids.
 You’ve heard the saying: breakfast is the most important meal of the day!
 Skipping a morning meal can cause everyone to feel irritable or restless later in the day.
-Though it’s difficult to get moving in the morning—and your sleepy, frazzled kids insist “they’re not hungry”—try to pack fresh fruits, peanut butter and banana sandwiches, or cereal bars made with whole grains.
+Though it’s difficult to get moving in the morning—and your sleepy, frazzled kids insist “they’re not hungry”—try to pack fresh fruits, peanut butter and banana sandwiches, high protein snacks, or cereal bars made with whole grains.
 Everyone will feel much better no matter how many hours pass by!
 Even consider packing snacks in lunch bags the night before your trip.

 2. Snacks & Accessories

 In addition to family-friendly travel snacks, bringing the right accessories is essential for staving off kids’ boredom.
-If your young one is still in a car seat, be sure to pick up a tether that can snap onto the car seat (or stroller or high chair) that securely keeps baby’s toy close at hand.
+If your young one is still in a car seat, be sure to pick up a tether that can snap onto the car seat (or stroller or highchair) that securely keeps baby’s toy close at hand.
 These simple straps prevent you from fumbling around beneath the seat in search of that missing toy or pacifier.

 Parents with older children tend to go down the digital route.
 Stocking the backseat of the car up with kid’s travel accessories such as tablets, pre-downloaded movies and games, tech protectors, headphones, and headphone splitters if necessary.
 In addition, a portable USB charger would help to prevent the tablets’ battery from shutting off mid trip.